01Shrine/nanome-docs/docs/navigating.md

 - Public Rooms: Anyone can join in the room. available to all Nanome licenses
 - Private Rooms: A password is set for the room.
 Available to Academic and Enterprise
-- Single User: Offline mode which no one else can join.
+- Single User: "Offline" mode which no one else can join.
 Available to Academic and Enterprise

 #### Settings